The Art Of Squirting – Explained!

-But even if that is correct, it doesn’t satisfy some women, who are adamant that the fluid they ejaculate in large quantities is NOT urine.
+But even if that is correct, it doesn’t satisfy some women, who are adamant that the fluid they ejaculate in large quantities during a squirting orgasm is NOT urine.

-On blance, I think the evidence now seems to show that the fluid that emerges during squirting gushing is indeed urine.
+On balance, I think the evidence now seems to show that the fluid that emerges during squirting orgasms or gushing orgasms is indeed urine.
 Chemical analysis and bladder ultrasound does seem to confirm that.
 But who knows?
 Tomorrow is another day!

 Enjoy Squirting?
 Don’t Stop Squirting!

 There’s a sense on the Internet that the scientists who investigate the nature of female ejaculate are spoiling people’s fun.

 I mean, being told that you’re peeing during sex could be off-putting for some people.
 I get that, however the release of urine during orgasm can be very exciting, both psychologically and physically.